 14. My Awesome Café

-Talk about putting the ‘hospital’ in hospitality—formerly the home of a decades-old medical establishment known as the Chung Hwa Free Clinic, this space has been revitalised by 14 My Awesome Cafe.
-This trendy eatery serves up all-day breakfast platters, hearty sandwiches and wholesome salads amidst industrial-chic surroundings.
+Talk about putting the ‘hospital’ in hospitality—formerly the home of a decades-old medical establishment known as the Chung Hwa Free Clinic, this historical space has been revitalised by 14 My Awesome Cafe.
+This trendy eatery serves up all-day breakfast platters, hearty sandwiches and healthy salads amidst industrial-chic surroundings.

 Be sure to grab some merchandise on your way out, and snap an Instagram photo to commemorate your time in Chinatown.